4th family member dies from injuries suffered in 2017 crash

 Lee Fred Ukele, 60, a farmer from Sabetha, died last Wednesday at the University of Kansas Hospital, according to Popkess Mortuaries.
 Funeral services are scheduled for this Wednesday.

-He was critically injured in a November 2017 crash that killed his 42-year-old wife Carmen Ukele, 11-year-old daughter Marlee Ukele and 62-year-old brother Stephen Ukele.
+He was critically injured in a November 2017 crash that killed his 42-year-old wife, Carmen Ukele; his 11-year-old daughter, Marlee Ukele; and his 62-year-old brother, Stephen Ukele.
 Jackson County Attorney Shawna Miller said Monday that Lee Ukele was placed in a rehabilitation facility after the crash because injuries to his head and other parts of his body were so severe.

 The family was returning home from watching two of Lee Ukele’s sons, Tanner and Carson Ukele, win the championship in Hutchinson, Kansas, with their Sabetha High School teammates when the crash occurred.
 Authorities have said that Maria Perez Marquez, 49, of Omaha, Nebraska, struck the family’s minivan head-on while trying to pass another vehicle on U.S. 75 north of Holton, about 70 miles (112 kilometers) west of Kansas City.